-Flights you (or a travel agent) book: Arrive in Honiara, Solomon Islands (HIR) by April 19.
-Depart from Honiara, Solomon Islands (HIR) in the afternoon on May 1.
+Flights you (or a travel agent) book: Arrive in Honiara, Solomon Islands (HIR) on April 9.
+Depart from Gizo, Solomon Islands (GZO) in the afternoon on April 20.
+If you are continuing on our Solomon Islands trip, see the Flights section in its itinerary for departure information (www.cheesemans.com/trips/solomon-apr2021-2).